-IPSPs were asked about the possibility of collaboration with the aim of saving costs, and in which areas this collaboration could take place.
+The IPSPs were asked about the possibility of collaboration with the aim of saving costs, and in which areas this collaboration could take place.
 The participants could answer more than one option.
 Most of the answers cited IT services (58.8%), followed by communication, editorial and production services (47.1% each).
 Administrative, legal and financial services were considered 23.5% of the time.
-Some respondents (29.4%, 5) did not know or would not consider collaboration in any area.
-No previous failed collaboration was reported.
+Some respondents (29.4%,

-3 The explanation for this 'other' situation is that IPSPs plan to do it but have not yet started.
+3 The explanation for this "other" situation is that they plan to do it but have not yet started.
 So, the final count goes to the negative answer regarding the approved annual budget.